 - A maximum of fifteen (15) credits may be applied from International Exchange.

-- A maximum of six (6) credits may be applied from a combination of Internship for Management, Independent Study and Research courses.
+- A maximum of six (6) credits may be applied from a combination of Internship, Independent Study and Research courses.

 - A maximum of six (6) credits may be applied from GSM 6290 Foreign Language.